rebus-ink/ink-API/README.md

 ### Documentation

-The documentation for the routes and the expected request / response objects can be found in html format at route /docs
+The documentation for the routes is available at: https://rebusfoundation.github.io/reader-api

-To get the raw json documentation, use the /swagger.json route
+Note for developers: inline swagger documentation should be updated whenever you make changes to the routes The hosted documentation will be updated automatically once a pull request is merged on master

 ### Activity types